 If you are contemplating closing a SNF, it is imperative that you do so in accordance with the federal rules and regulations.
 Consult your attorney.
 Do not be dismissive and say, “Bye, Felicia.”
 Because you could get “sniffed.”

-Posted on July 19, 2017, in "Single State Agency", Administrative code, Adult Care Homes, Affordable Care Act, Assisted Living Facilities, DHHS, Federal Government, Federal Law, Health Care Providers and Services, Home Health Aide Services, Home Health Care Agencies, Home Health Services, Knicole Emanuel, Legal Analysis, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, Medicare Reimbursement Rates, North Carolina, Nursing Homes, Obamacare, Personal Care Services, Primary Care Physicians, Regulatory Audits, Skilled Nursing Visits, Suspension of Medicaid Payments and tagged 3-day Inpatient Hospital Stay, Affordable Care Act, Centers for Medicare and Medicaid Services, Closing a SNF, Long Term Care Facilities, Medicare, Medicare skilled nursing, Nursing Homes, Penalties for Closing a SNF, Penalties for Providers, Skilled care, Skilled Nursing, Skilled Nursing Facilities, SNF.
+Posted on July 19, 2017, in "Single State Agency", Administrative code, Adult Care Homes, Affordable Care Act, Assisted Living Facilities, Federal Government, Federal Law, Health Care Providers and Services, Home Health Aide Services, Home Health Care Agencies, Home Health Services, Knicole Emanuel, Legal Analysis, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, Medicare Reimbursement Rates, NC DHHS, North Carolina, Nursing Homes, Obamacare, Personal Care Services, Primary Care Physicians, Regulatory Audits, Skilled Nursing Visits, Suspension of Medicaid Payments and tagged 3-day Inpatient Hospital Stay, Affordable Care Act, Centers for Medicare and Medicaid Services, Closing a SNF, Long Term Care Facilities, Medicare, Medicare skilled nursing, Nursing Homes, Penalties for Closing a SNF, Penalties for Providers, Skilled care, Skilled Nursing, Skilled Nursing Facilities, SNF.
 Bookmark the permalink.
 Leave a comment.